indexus/js-indexus-sdk/README.md

 2. **Configuration**:
    - **Bootstraps**: Defines the initial peer(s) to connect with.
    - **Collections**: Defines a collection with spherical and linear dimensions.
-3. **Spaces and Options**:
+3. **Spaces and option**:
    - **Space**: Initializes the operational space based on the collection's dimensions.
-   - **Options**: Sets up options for geospatiality and temporality, including origin points and filters.
+   - **option**: Sets up option for geospatiality and temporality, including origin points and filters.
 4. **Network Setup**:
    - **API & Network**: Initializes the API and network instances to manage interactions.
-   - **Locality**: Creates a locality instance to handle adding items and performing searches.
+   - **Local**: Creates a local instance to handle adding items and performing searches.
 5. **Adding an Item**:
    - **Item Creation**: Creates a new item with encoded spatial and temporal data.
    - **Adding to Collection**: Adds the item to the collection using the `indexus.addItem` method.